RaquelFraktas/plantiverse-frontend/README.md

 https://github.com/RaquelFraktas/plantiverse-backend

 This app is a social netowrking site for plant owners.

+For this version, the website is best displayed on full screen.
+To access the site's functionality, you must create an account, or log in.

 In the project directory, you can run: